 With a standard win acca we would normally recommend no more than two or three legs if you want to give yourself a real shot at winning.
-Of course, huge accumulators that give you the chance to win hundreds, thousands or even tens of thousands of pounds from a small stake are fun but if you are serious about trying to make a profit they are probably not the way to go.
+Of course, huge accumulators that give you the chance to win hundreds, thousands or even tens of thousands of pounds from a small stake are fun but, if you are serious about trying to make an overall net win, they are probably not the way to go.

 With an each way accumulator you could maybe add a selection or two on and perhaps stick to five-folds at the most.
 Once again, it is a personal choice but in our opinion, once you go beyond that sort of mark the bet becomes very much a lottery.
 If that is what you want, then fine, but if you are trying to make a considered bet with a realistic chance of winning then four or five is probably the most picks you should be adding.